GitauHarrison/notes/api_flask/05_api_authentication.md

 ## Token Requests

-The real power of APIs is that any client, be it a smartphone or a single-page application can interact with a backend.
+The real power of APIs is that any client, be it a smartphone or a single-page application, can interact with a backend.
 Therefore, when developing APIs, we have to consider that our clients are not always going to be web browsers.
 When these specialized clients need to access API services, they begin by requesting a token (which is similar to logging in in web browsers).
 To implement the token authentication mechanism, we can use the [Flask-HTTPAuth](https://flask-httpauth.readthedocs.io/) package:

 ```python
 (venv)$ pip3 install flask-httpauth
 ```

 There are different API authentication mechanisms that Flask-HTTPAuth supports.
-In this article, we shall use the [HTTP Basic Authentication (BA)](https://en.wikipedia.org/wiki/Basic_access_authentication) mechanism in which the client sends the user credentials in a standard [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) HTTP header (you may want to check out [Digest Access Authentication](https://en.wikipedia.org/wiki/Digest_access_authentication)).
+In this article, we shall use the [HTTP Basic Authentication (BA)](https://en.wikipedia.org/wiki/Basic_access_authentication) mechanism in which the client sends the user credentials in a standard [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) HTTP header (you may want to check out [Digest Access Authentication](https://en.wikipedia.org/wiki/Digest_access_authentication) too).
 For your information, the HTTP BA transaction requires a client to provide a user's username and password when making a request.
 The syntax of such an HTTP request header is going to be:

 ```http
 Authorization: <auth-scheme> <authorization-parameters>